sinsunsan/archiref_wiki/Database-api.md

 http://api.drupal.org/api/drupal/modules%21system%21system.api.php/function/hook_schema/7
 Hook schema allow to define a schema for a given module.
 When using drupal_install_schema and drupal_get_schema_unprocessed we get the module schema, it means all the database tables that could be defined here.
 We don't call a specific table definition.

+* **hook_install**
+The database creation happen only at first install when the module is enabled and disabled, this hook isn't called